-Vegan enchiladas are made with a delicious filling of veggie crumbles, black beans, and sweet potatoes rolled up in tortillas and smothered with a savory sauce and lots of vegan cheese!
-This easy vegetarian recipe with a gluten-free option.
+This best Vegan Enchiladas Recipe is made with a delicious filling of veggie crumbles, black beans, and sweet potatoes rolled up in tortillas and smothered with a savory sauce and lots of vegan cheese!
+See tips for making this easy vegetarian recipe with a gluten-free option.

 Vegan Enchiladas For Your Meal Plans

 We love including Mexican food in our our regular vegan meal planning.
-For example, you can find the mix for this vegan black bean burritos in our fridge or freezer just about any day of the week.
+For example, you can find the ingredients for this Vegan Burritos in our fridge or freezer just about any day of the week.
+That meant I had to make enchiladas vegan too!

 Now these vegetarian black bean enchiladas are part of our meal plan as well.
 One reason I love them so much?
 They freeze well.